Innovation Games: Choose Your own Problem Adventure

 If your interviews reveal a lack of interest or sufficient solutions in the market, you have another choice to make, go to Step 4.

-Step 4: Keep on keeping on!
+Step 4: Keep On Keeping On!

 Having an idea invalidated might seem like failure, but on the journey of innovation, it is an answer in itself.
 It illuminates parts of the map to reveal new possible routes to explore.
 Choose which option best applies: